firefrei/yrxv1500-mqtt/README.md

+# YRXV1500-MQTT
-# YRXV1500-MQTT - Controll your Yamaha RX-V1500 via MQTT
+## Control your Yamaha RX-V1500 via MQTT

 A python3 application that enables remote control of a Yamaha RX-V1500 A/V amplifier via MQTT.
 The script can run on a Raspberry Pi or any similar device, which is connected to a RX-V1500 amplivier via a RS232 connection.
 YRXV1500-MQTT connects to your exisiting MQTT broker, subscribes for command topics and publishes state changes, when any amplifier entity states are changed manually (e.g. using the amplifiers buttons).
-To simplify setup, the application also supports MQTT auto discovery for HomeAssistant.
+To simplify setup, the application also supports MQTT auto discovery for [HomeAssistant](https://homeassistant.io).

 The script was tested on a Raspberry Pi running Raspian.
 Currently, not all RX-V1500 entities can be read or set.
 Use it on your own risk!
 The tool is provided as-is, with no guarantee that the RS232 commands work or don't damage your device.